Kuldeep-Attri/docker/README.md

 So far, we have been using the Image from docker hub with the name nginx:latest

-And we were using this Image to create containers buy the command *docker run*:
+And we were using this Image to create Containers buy the command *docker run*:

 ```
 docker run --help Image_name